streamnative/oxia/docs/ks8-deploy.md

-# Deploying in Kubernetes with Oxia operator
+# Deploying in Kubernetes with Oxia cluster Helm chart

 ## Monitoring Oxia